y-shiala/git-and-github-assignment/README.md

 Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.

+Importance of issues and project boards on GitHub are:
+ - They help in managing software development efficiently.
+ - They help teams track bugs, manage tasks, and organize workflows to enhance collaboration.
+They  track bugs by enabling the developer to log issues with detailed descriptions, labeles and assigned team members.
+Project boards assign priority labels like "Critical", "High", or "Low" to ensure the most urgent tasks are addressed first, which helpin managing tasks.
+Project board help to improvr project organization by moving issues automatically when they are assigned, worked on, or closed.

+They enhance collaboration by:
+ - Enabling developers, designers, and testers to track who is working on what in real time.
+ - Enabling everyone in the project to see the development progress and priorities whcih encourages transparency.
+ - Boosting productivity by clearing task tracking which ensures that nothing gets lost or forgotten.

-Reflect on common challenges and best practices associated with using GitHub for version control.
+Reflect on common challenges and best.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?
+Common challenges and pitfalls new users might encounter are:
+- They encounter conflicts when merging branches.
+- They accidentally pushing sensitive data.
+-  They use unclear commit messages.
+Strategies to ensure smooth collaboration are:
+- Following a clear branching strategy.
+- Reviewing code with pull requests.
+- Keeping commits small and logical.
+- Use GitHub issues & project boards.